exercism/powershell/concepts/basics/about.md

 System.Double
 ```

-You can also explicitly specify a variable's type if you want to enforce a specific type.
+You can also specify a variable's type explicitly, if you want to enforce/require the value be of a certain type.
 PowerShell will try its best to convert the value from one type to another if possible.

 ```powershell